kgisl/project-ideas/ias/pointerGlossary.md

 ### What next?

 Conceptual understanding of Pointers (_aka_ **indirection**, is one of the 7 fundamental constructs http://j.mp/constructAnalogy) is best achieved by doing a lot of pointer problems.
-For a good problem set, try this one [here](http://bit.ly/pointerKITE).
+For a good problem set, try this one here at http://bit.ly/pointerKITE.

 ![DoBetter](https://drive.google.com/uc?id=0Bwu4iGPfYEufejRhb2pMQl85eG8)